MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 ```

 ## Build the Hero Class
 Here we define what we want our `Hero` class to look like.
-Our hero should have a name and should be able to have several different abilities.
-Also our hero will need other attributes such as starting and current health.
-We'll need to set these at some starting value when we create our Hero in memory.
+Each hero should have a name and should be able to have several different abilities.
+Also a hero will need other attributes such as starting and current health.
+We'll need to set these at some starting value when we create each Hero in memory.

 Let's start with the constructor for `Hero`.